JingwenWang95/KinectFusion/README.md

 After running the script a new directory `processed/` will appear under your sequence directory.

 ## Run
-After obtaining the processed sequence, you can simply run
+After obtaining the processed sequence, you can simply run `kinfu.py`.
+For example:

 ```
-python kinfu.py --config configs/fr1_desk.yaml
+python kinfu.py --config configs/fr1_desk.yaml --save_dir reconstruct/fr1_desk
 ```

-Or
+which will perform the tracking and mapping headlessly and save the results.
+Or you could run:

 ```
 python kinfu_gui.py --config configs/fr1_desk.yaml